🧠

 Plugged into your real life

 It meets you where your day already happens — and treats every connection like a vault.
+Tap one.

 👆 Tap a connection.